connoraking/Boston-Public-Data-Analysis/README.md

 # Boston Public Data Analysis
-Analyzing and creating data visualizations on public Boston Data from [data.boston.gov](https://data.boston.gov)
+Analyzing and creating data visualizations on public Boston Data from [data.boston.gov](https://data.boston.gov).
+This project serves to aid public resource allocation and infrastructure.
+The project primarily utilized `R` for statistical analysis and visualzation and involved using `SQL` to calculate various statistics.

 ## Table of Contents